 Industry Code Rules 13505 - 13511

-There are two versions of the Discovery Guide available.
+There are three versions of the Discovery Guide available.
 Please use the version based on when you filed your claim at FINRA.

 Any party may object to a discovery request if it asks the party to provide documentation and information that a party believes is, for example, overly burdensome, not relevant to the case, or involves confidential or privileged information.
 Objecting to a discovery request means the party that is the subject of the request argues that the party does not have to provide the documentation or information requested.
 The objection must clearly state in writing the request to which the party is objecting and why, and send the written objection to all parties in the case.

 Industry Code Rule 13508

 If the parties cannot agree on their own how to resolve any discovery dispute, then the party who still wants more documents or information may make a motion to compel the reluctant party to produce the requested documents.
 In the motion, the requesting party should explain to the arbitrator(s) why the discovery is relevant and necessary to the case and ask the panel to issue an order compelling production.
 The arbitrator(s) may schedule a hearing before deciding the motion.

 A motion is a request for the arbitrator(s) or Director to direct some act, whether by issuing an order or ruling.
 For example, if a party wishes to force a party to produce documents or other information in discovery, the party must make a motion.
 A party may make motions in writing or orally during a hearing session.

 Industry Code Rule 13503 and 13509